Guides

 All other navigation tabs will be to the right and allow you to choose specific types of patient information to dive deeper into such as Conditions, Medications, Diagnostics, Vitals, etc.

-The Sidebar if you click on an element in the patient record, a sidebar will appear to display further information.
+If you click on an element in the patient record, a sidebar will display further information.

 • The top section in the sidebar summarizes the record you are reviewing.
 If the ZAP has access to the associated Continuity of Care Document (a CCD is a primary source for much of the health information available in the ZAP), a “Source Document” link will appear that you can click to open the associated CCD and review the primary source of the information.